 The Latin America Taskforce Network (LATN) gives expression to Unitarian Universalist principles by its support of those who seek social, political, and economic justice in Latin America and the Caribbean and by its humanitarian concern for refugees escaping poverty and conflicts in those regions.

 We directly support economic and educational development through funding for university scholarships for high school students from Santa Marta, El Salvador.
 We sponsor allocations to groups working in those regions and for immigrant programs in the local area.
-The Task Force sponsors delegations to El Salvador, allowing youth and adults to witness the conditions in the country and to participate with Salvadorans in community development projects.

 We support the refugee population in the Washington area through our support of La Clinica del Pueblo (a free medical clinic in the Adams Morgan neighborhood of Washington that serves primarily Latino residents) and other area Latino Community groups such as Casa de Maryland.